MicrosoftDocs/powerquery-docs/powerquery-docs/where-to-get-data.md

 1. From the **Data** ribbon, select **Get Data**.

-2. Scroll through the category selections in the drop-down box, and select the connector you want to use.
+2. Scroll through the category selections in the get data context menu, and select the connector you want to use.

    ![Image shows the Get Data drop-down list of categories and the connectors shown under the From File category.](media/where-to-get-data/get-data-excel.png)

 You'll then be asked to fill out information that's required for you to access the data.
 Go to the [individual connector articles](connectors/index.md) for more information about this required information.

-In Excel, you can also select Text/CVS, Web, and Excel worksheet data without using the **Get Data** feature.
+In Excel, you can also select Text/CVS, Web, and Excel worksheet data without using the **Get Data** option.
 You can also select from a data source that was recently used and from existing connections or tables.

 ## Get data from Power BI service